gaearon/overreacted.io/public/the-two-reacts/index.md

 </p>
 ```

 Aha--that's exactly when I last deployed my blog to my static web hosting!
-My components run during the build process so they have full access to my posts.
+My components ran during the build process so they had full access to my posts.

 **Running my components close to their data source lets them read their own data and preprocess it _before_ sending any of that information to your device.**